borderyz/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

             Fiducials numbered by the order they should be laser scanned with.

-        - Mark the left and right pre-auriculars (1cm anterior to the tragi) and the right and left tragi (2, 3, 4,and 5)
+        - Mark the the right and left tragi and left and right pre-auricular regions (1cm anterior to the tragi) - (points 2, 3, 4,and 5)
+        - Place a tissue on the neck brace over the area closest to the mouth for sanitary purposes - see picture
         - Put on the neck brace
-            - Place a tissue over the area closest to the mouth on the neck brace for sanitary purposes - see picture

         .. figure:: figures/meg-operationprotocol/neckbrace.png
             :alt: Neck brace with tissue for sanitary purposes